daviddawson/uberany/README.md

 docker run -t -i --name ????? -e giturl=??? cistechfutures/uberany
 ```

-In both cases the git hub repo will be access using the default cistechfutures user and password.
-If you want to use an alternative login, specify it as part of the run command.
+This assumes that the git hub repo will be accessible without a user and password being supplied.
+If you want to use a login & password, specify it as part of the run command.

 ```bash
 docker run -t -i --name ????? -e giturl=??? -e username=XXXX -e password=YYYY cistechfutures/uberany